Ariel Atom: Ariel Atom 3S

 In October 2014, TMI AutoTech, Inc. announced the arrival of an all new Atom for the US market, the 3S.
 This turbocharged upgrade to the Ariel Atom 3 produces 365 hp (272 kW) and over 300 ft lb (407 Nm) of torque, propelling it to 60 mph in 2.6 seconds (100 km/h in under 2.8 seconds).

-Featuring an all-new cockpit adjustable traction control system, JRi adjustable dampers, and a choice of three transmissions (including a new SADEV 6-speed sequential race inspired gearbox with paddle shifters), each Ariel Atom 3S is hand built by TMI AutoTech at their facility at Virginia International Raceway.
+Featuring an all-new cockpit-adjustable traction control system, JRi adjustable dampers, and a choice of three transmissions (including a new SADEV 6-speed sequential race inspired gearbox with paddle shifters), each Ariel Atom 3S is hand built by TMI AutoTech at their facility at Virginia International Raceway.

 Ariel Atom 4

 The Ariel Atom 4 was launched at the Goodwood Festival of Speed in July 2018.
 It features the latest Honda Type R turbo engine with 239 kW as standard, a new chassis, suspension, steering, brakes, bodywork with significant aerodynamic improvements, new seating and instrumentation together with a host of design improvements and changes.
+The new car also features a thicker frame, separate seats and a revised intake.
+The car has been reviewed by Autocar and deliveries started at the start of June 2019.
+In 2020, Autocar selected the Ariel Atom 4 as Britain's Best Driver's Car.